LorisMarini/helloworld-cloudrun/README.md

 3. enable the Cloud Run API
 4. enable the Container Registry API

-You might want to [install](https://cloud.google.com/sdk/docs/downloads-interactive) the Google Cloud SDK first, and read this article by [Zdenko Hrcek](https://www.the-swamp.info/blog/configuring-gcloud-multiple-projects/).
-With the cli you can create a new configuration by following the prompts of
+If your shell does not find `gcloud`, install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive), and read basic project management concepts by [Zdenko Hrcek](https://www.the-swamp.info/blog/configuring-gcloud-multiple-projects/).

+You might need to authenticate with `gcloud auth login`, which will take you to your browser to complete the sign in with google OAuth flow.
+You can list the authentications with `gcloud auth list`.

+Some useful commands are:

 ```zsh
 # list all your GCP accounts (company vs personal)